Overview

 Problems or concerns

-If you have any concerns, please contact your GP, call the gynaecology ward or call NHS 111.
+If you have any concerns, please contact a GP, or call the gynaecology ward or NHS 111.

 Go to your nearest emergency department (A&E) or call 999 in an emergency.